NI-Measurement-Plug-Ins/automotive-interface-plugins/src/labview/auto-eth/README.md

 Some additional tools are built in to help the user understand the state of the plugin

 Inside the control panel, pressing the 'Pause' Button will cause the color and text to change, indicating the plugin is paused
-Likewise, hitting the 'resume' button will unpause the plugin
+Likewise, pressing the 'Resume' button will unpause the plugin
  ![image](<img/08.png>)

 The Status field at the bottom of the UI displays the latest status reported by the plugin.
 This will indicate if the stream is paused, when a file is saved to disk, connection status, or when an error occurs in the plugin